Enjoy autumn with these seasonal craft beers from some of Denver and Colorado's best breweries.

 3. Autumn Ale — Breckenridge Brewery

 Blending the maltiness of a German lager with the crispness of an American ale, Breckenridge’s entry into the fall beer category is a serious contender.
-Full-bodied, slightly sweet and positively toasty, ask for this one at the Ale House at Amato’s in LoHi, Breckenridge Brewery Colorado Craft in the Historic Ballpark District or at the Farm House at Breckenridge Brewery in Littleton.
+Full-bodied, slightly sweet and positively toasty, ask for this one at the Farm House at Breckenridge Brewery in Littleton.

 4. Avarice Belgian-Style Imperial Stout — River North Brewery

 There’s one upside to the shorter days of fall: the plethora of dark seasonal beers on tap.
 And this “sinful” brew is one of the darkest!
-Head to River North’s new location in north Denver to try this Belgian-style imperial stout that its creators describe as “so dark no light can escape it.”
+Head to River North in north Denver to try this Belgian-style imperial stout that its creators describe as “so dark no light can escape it.”

 5. Oktoberfest Marzen Lager — Left Hand Brewing Company

 Hoist a stein this fall to Left Hand’s Oktoberfest, a beer with plenty of malt, followed by a spicy, dry finish.
-Located in nearby Longmont, the brewery’s patio is a great spot to kick back and enjoy the fall weather.
+Visit the O.G. location in nearby Longmont or the brewery's new tap room in RiNo — both are great spots to kick back and enjoy the fall weather.

-6. Fresh Hop Pale Ale — Great Divide Brewing Co.
+6. Hibernation English-Style Ole Ale — Great Divide Brewing Co.